The Black Beacon Trail Races- FAQs 2026

 13)- Are there cut off times and what happens if I miss the cut off times?

 There are cut off times at various checkpoints.
 If you miss the cut off times, then you will be retired from the event.
-If you are doubtful of weather, you can reach the cut off times for an event you should enter a shorter course- or recce the first sections toc check!
-The cut of times for the ultra bach 50km and trail races are extremely generous.
+If you are doubtful of weather, you can reach the cut off times for an event you should enter a shorter course- or recce the first sections to check!
+The cut of times for the 50km and trail races are extremely generous.
+Cut off times can be seen on the Black Beacon Checkpoint Guide Blog available here.

 14)- What is the terrain like and what type of trainers should I wear?